veerasakthi/santa-app/README.md

 - once the mail is sent to santa `sent` bage in marked on screen
 - web view and mobile view support

-#### Could have been done 😭
+#### Could have been done
 - API endpoint protection (JWT)
-- instead of expressJS could have used nestJS for better readability of code
+- instead of expressJS could have used nestJS for better readability of code (or express could have been written in typescript)
 - better documentation
 - unit testing
+- swagger api documentation

 ## FAQ